owlchester/kanka/resources/api-docs/1.0/bookmarks.md

 ### Body

-The same body parameters are available as for when creating a menu link.
+The same body parameters are available as for when creating a bookmark.

 ### Results

-> {success} Code 200 with JSON body of the updated menu link.
+> {success} Code 200 with JSON body of the updated bookmark.

 <a name="delete-bookmark"></a>
-## Delete a Menu link
+## Delete a Bookmark

 To delete a bookmark, use the following endpoint.